-- Fight via simple motion and button controls
+- Easy-to-master hand motion and button press controls

 Arms is a really fun fighting game that was released alongside the Nintendo Switch console.
 Unfortunately, its popularity was short-lived as it was quickly outshined once Super Smash Bros launched on the Switch.
 Arms feels almost like a Punch-Out!! game, although it is a bit more vibrant and cartoony.

 The game is also whackier than a typical boxing game, even though there are two opponents fighting in a ring.
 The characters in the game have special abilities that give them spring-like arms, hence the name.
 Using Switch Joycons, you can throw punches much like with the Wiimote and Nunchuck.

 But, if you aren’t in the mood for a workout, all of the motion control functions can also be achieved with designated buttons.
 As for the game’s Nintendo Switch demo, it is actually pretty good, giving you a limited choice of characters to battle within a match.

 This is a good option, considering you don’t even need to buy the game if you just want to battle once in a while.

 - The first 2D Metroid game in nearly 20 years

 - Explore the many environments of planet ZDR while you find the source of a strange transmission